The Story Behind Green Beer: A St. Patty's Day Tradition

 Green was not always the color associated with Ireland — let alone beer!

 In the 17th century, the color became a symbol of unity for the Irish people in their struggle against oppressive English rule.
-It was particularly important as a distinguisher between Catholics and Protestants in the country, where Catholics were represented in green and Protestants in orange.
+It was particularly important to distinguish between Catholics and Protestants in the country, where Catholics were represented in green and Protestants in orange.

-Of course, today Ireland's flag proudly flies with green and orange colors, a stripe of white between the two to symbolize peace.
-Every March 17th, Irish people around the world celebrate St. Patrick, the foremost patron saint of Ireland, for driving snakes off of the island — though this is really just an allegory for how he converted many Irish people to Christianity.
+Of course, today, Ireland's flag proudly flies green and orange, with a white stripe between the two to symbolize peace.
+Every March 17th, Irish people around the world celebrate St. Patrick, the foremost patron saint of Ireland, for driving snakes off the island—though this is really just an allegory for how he converted many Irish people to Christianity.

-Regardless of who started it, the tradition of drinking green beer quickly spread in association with St. Patrick's Day; and in 1985, the American people showed their appreciation to Ireland by shipping their homegrown green brew to pubs across the Atlantic.
+Regardless of who started it, the tradition of drinking green beer quickly spread in association with St. Patrick's Day.
+In 1985, the American people showed their appreciation to Ireland by shipping their homegrown green brew to pubs across the Atlantic.

 Just like many holidays, traditions can change over time.
-And although they sometimes seem to make little sense within a modern context, taking the time to revisit this important history allows us to trace those changes and gain a new understanding of the past and the future.
+Although they sometimes seem to make little sense within a modern context, revisiting this important history allows us to trace those changes and gain a new understanding of the past and the future.
 No matter the color of your beer this St. Patrick's Day, remember to drink responsibly!
+Cheers!

 Do you have an idea for the next global drink trend?
 Flavorman can help you make it a reality!
-Get started by filling out this form or giving us a call at (502) 273-5214.
+Get started by filling out this form or calling (502) 273-5214.

 blog